#1 of 55 Places to Visit in Shimla

 #22 of 55 Places to Visit in Shimla

 Arki was the former capital of the ancient hill-state of Baghal, which was founded by Raja Ajai Dev, a Panwar Rajput during 1660-65 AD.
-The state was founded around 1643 and Arki was declared its capital by Rana Sabha Chand in 1650.
+The state of Baghal was founded around 1643 and Arki was declared as capital by Rana Sabha Chand in 1650.
 The Arki Fort was built between 1800 and 1805 by Rana Prithvi Singh, a descendent of Sabha Chand.
 The fort was captured by the Gurkhas in 1806.
 Rana Jagat Singh, the ruler of Baghal had to take refuge in Nalagarh.
 The Gurkha General Amar Singh Thapa made use of Arki to further the advances in Himachal Pradesh, from 1806 to 1815.
-Rana Jagat Singh got back the control of Arki afterwards.
+Rana Jagat Singh got back the control of Arki afterward.

 #23 of 55 Places to Visit in Shimla